The basics: the floor map

 - From the car park to the entrance, many direction signs and a colored path;

-- And wide colored banners, hanging from the ceiling, showing the location of big areas and stages, entrances and the exit.
+- Inside, direction signs hanging from the ceiling, showing the location of big areas and stages, entrances and the exit.

 Follow the landmarks: colors and stars